-Fast track to 2018 when we get a visit from a ceramic tile sales rep. that we have know for many, many years.
+Fast track to 2018 when we get a visit from a ceramic tile sales rep. that we have known for many, many years.
 He told us he has a vinyl line that he thinks we could sell.
 I laughed and told him never ever will we sell vinyl.
-We only sell high quality products at Westchester Tile, and vinyl is not high quality.
+We only sell high-quality products at Westchester Tile, and vinyl is not high quality.
 That's a cheap Home Depot product!
 He proceeded to bring in a box of LVT despite my reaction.
-He opened the box of wood look vinyl clicked together 5 pieces and asked what I thought.
+He opened the box of wood look vinyl, clicked together 5 pieces, and asked what I thought.
 My mouth gaped open.
 I was in shock and speechless!
 The product looked as good as the wood look tile on the floor right next to it.
 He looked at me and said that it was a click together system with a backing.
 There was little prep time and the contractor could be done in a day.
 Best of all you can walk on it right away.
-Oh and its waterproof!
+Oh, and it's waterproof!
 The salespersons continued to talk but my mind was already thinking of the endless applications.

 Vinyl re-branded as LVT is now something we are offering as part of our product line.
 We recently installed 3 wood look colors over an existing tile floor plus have a good selection on display.
 We will be adding more designs as they become available and will expand our selection into this new and exciting world of LVT.